- A - B - C - D - E - F - G - H - I - M - N - O - P - R - S - T - U - V - W - Y

 In general, anything beyond name should not be used unless clearly relevant, but when appropriate, use people-first language.

 • blind: Describes a person with complete or nearly complete loss of sight.
-For others, use terms such as visually impaired or person with low vision.
+For others, use low vision.
+Do not use visually impaired.

 • deaf: Describes a person with total or major hearing loss.
-For others, use hard of hearing.
+For others, use hard of hearing or DHH (deaf and hard of hearing).
+Do not use hearing impaired.

 • disabled: Avoid using unless it is the preferred term of the person being referenced.
 Use person-first language when unsure or referring to a group (e.g., people with disabilities).